Here’s a very professional bio:

-Is anyone ever able to answer this one?
 I’m Laurenne.
 I was born outside of Chicago, but I’ve lived in New York, Miami, San Francisco, Madrid, and Los Angeles.
 I’m a daughter.
 A seeker.
-Lover of roller coasters and blueberries and my soon-to-be husband.
+Lover of roller coasters and blueberries and my little house.
 I am an over-analyzer.
 A doer.
 A motivator.
 A volunteer.
 An adventurer.
 I’m obsessed with stories.
 Of the past.
 Of love.
 Of how you got to be you.
 I sit in libraries for hours.
 I don’t care about brand names.
 I like to wear boots and pajamas (not together).
 I prefer pumpkin pie over chocolate.
 I like to sit in cafes and eavesdrop on conversations between old friends.
 I prefer lyrics over rhythms.
 I am learning to play the piano.
 I have a very fat cat named Cheddar, and I wish he would let me hold him for longer than a minute.
 Since it’s hard to talk more about myself, here are some questions I’ve gotten lately:

 What’s your favorite thing in the world?